Kaduna CAN suggests how to worship in Pandemic

 “The temperature of every worshipper must be taken before admission into the church and people with the high temperature will not be allowed into the church but be advised to go and see their doctors.

-Worship leaders shall be made wear hand cloves if they are to handle equipment such as the microphone
+Worship leaders shall be made to wear hand cloves if they are to handle equipment such as the microphone.

-Worship leaders shall put on face mask to cover their mouth and nose when they speak through the microphone
+Worship leaders shall put on a face mask to cover their mouth and nose when they speak through the microphone.

 Worshippers shall be required to avoid joining public transport, therefore, shall be enjoined to worship near home, within walking distance.”